symera/TexPortable/README.md

   From best-case to worst-case: **RAM-Disk > Fast SSD > HDD > Slow SSD > USB flash drive**

 * Is it possible to edit the template or even better select my own project.tex to load right away?
   I suggest you edit the template (`Documents/Template/Template.tex`) to fit your purpose if needed.
-In case you don't want any template to load at startup, just rename or delete the template-folder and TexPortable is going to start Texmaker with the last document.
+In case you don't want any template to load at startup, just rename or delete the template-folder and TexPortable is always going to start Texmaker with the last (most recent) document.

 * Why will TexPortable.exe be recognized as an infected file and what can I do about this?
   The executable file `TexPortable.exe` is based on a script written and compiled with AutoHotkey.
 Some Antivirus applications don't trust AutoHotkey scripts in general.
 Here are two ways to make sure it's not harmful: